Rapptz/discord.py/docs/guide/topics/embeds.rst

 An embed's description and fields allow you to use markdown, so that includes **this**, *that*, and even ``this`` -- read more about it at :ref:`_guide_topic_markdown`.

-Usually, in a message's content it is not possible to send hyperlinks.
-However, embeds allow you to include them!
+Usually, in a message's content it is not possible to send masked links, but with embeds allow you to include them!
 So you can do little tricks like:

 .. code-block:: python3